 Dining area looking into living area.
 I love the columns.
 The wood is also not this orange-y in person its just the quality of the listing photos.
 Notice how beautiful the light flows in, which leads me to believe that lighter or even darker colors would work in either of these rooms.

 With the beautiful old trim detail also came a TON of very old wallpaper.
 Old wallpaper + wood can REALLY skew ones perception and vision of how to achieve an updated aesthetic with wood trim.
-It’s been weeks of wallpaper removal and while I helped a little with that- I thought my time (and manicure 😉 ) might be better spent on helping them come up with a plan/vision for their new casa.
+It’s been weeks of wallpaper removal and while I helped a little with that- I thought my time (and manicure 😉 ) might be better spent on helping them come up with a plan/vision for their new place.
 Below I did two e-desisn’s, one for their living room and one for their dining room.
 First I’m going to share some tips on how to decorate when your home has wood trim.

 To make wood trim look more current and fresh, I suggest staying FAR AWAY from any warm tone on the wall.
 Nothing is going to make your dark wood trim look more orangey or “dated” than choosing a warm color tone on your walls (yellow, tan, orange, red etc..).
-I prefer neutrals, off whites, nothing too stark white, light or dark grays (depending on how much light the home gets) or jewel tones in the purple/blue/green family.
+I prefer neutrals, off whites, nothing too stark white, light or dark grays (depending on how much light the home gets) or jewel tones in the blue/green or even purple family.
+See below.

 Stay away from furniture that also has the same wood tone as your trim.
 I’d prefer to see metals, lacquered pieces, black, distressed woods, etc… CLEAN LINES- keep your furniture mostly modern in shape- a few sleek pieces mixed with some antiques or distressed pieces will give you that mix which will give the feel of an eclectic home.